BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### "$\lambda_{1}$"  and  "$\lambda_{2}$"

-$\lambda_{1,\gamma}$ represents the estimated impact of deworming on hours of work for men a women.
-This two parameter are combined with a simple mean:
+$\lambda_{1,\gamma}$ represents the estimated impact of deworming on hours of work for men and women.
+This two parameters are combined with a simple mean:

 \begin{equation}
 \lambda_{1} = \frac{1}{2} \lambda_{1,male} + \frac{1}{2} \lambda_{1,female} \\